usbman01/WCH-8-Bit-x51-controllers/README.md

  - iap cmd support

 v2.31:
- - use a different cmd set
+ - uses a different cmd set
  - a alternate hw contition by pulling p1.5 low (if enabled)
  - not replaceable by usr
  - no IAP cmd support (exept on CH559)